ooftee/dialog-starterkit/README.md

 ### Define your Array

-The `APPS` array is the mos important part of the script, it defines which apps you want to install and how to detect if it was installed succesfully or not.
+The `APPS` array is the most important part of the script, it defines which apps you want to install and how to detect if it was installed successfully or not.
 Each app requires 3 variables:
-- FriendlyName: THe name of the app that will be displayed in the list
+- FriendlyName: The name of the app that will be displayed in the list
 - Location: Where the app gets installed, this is used to validate the installation
 - JamfTrigger&IconName: Custom event trigger in jamf, also the icon name (see below)